Introducing Compass Mortgage™ – For More Flexible Approvals

 What is the prime rate right now?

 Note: The above prime rate reflects the rate most Canadian banks and mortgage lenders use.
-Bank prime rates are usually adjusted within a day or two of a BoC rate change.
+Bank prime rates usually adjust within a day or two of a BoC rate change.
 To keep up with the latest changes, read our Rate Forecast blog.

 What is a prime rate?